GameFoundry/bsf/Documentation/Manuals/Native/rtti.md

 [TOC]

 This manual describes how is run-time type information (RTTI) used to provide meta-information about C++ classes during program execution.
 In Banshee specifically it allows you to:
- - Ability to serialize/deserialize objects with no additional code
+ - Serialize/deserialize objects with no additional code
  - Get name of a class, and exact polymorphic type of an object (including safe casting)
  - Get the hierarchy of base/derived classes of a specific type
  - Iterate over all fields in an object, find their name and type, get/set their value